Ecuador

 Weaknesses

-• Largely informal economy and low qualification of the workforce
+• Largely informal economy and poorly-qualified workforce

 • Long history of sovereign defaults